 Employers have a responsibility to provide safe working conditions and appropriate training to their employees.
 Unfortunately, the threat of OSHA fines or employee injuries is not always enough to prompt compliance and negligent employers allow dangerous conditions to exist.

-If you have suffered from a workplace accident due to employer negligence, then the consultation of an experienced attorney might help you to understand your rights and legal options.
+If you have suffered from a workplace accident due to employer negligence, then the consultation of a Charlotte work injury lawyer might help you to understand your rights and legal options.